MartinYTSo/Martin_So_Portfolio/README.md

 # [Project 2: Heart Rate Graph during Aerobic Exercise](https://github.com/MartinYTSo/Heart_Rate)

 For this project, I took old data from my exercise physiology classes and I plotted a graph with it using Python.
 The data pulled was from my lab partners who had to perform an aerobic exercise on a bike for a given amount of time.
+We took Heart Rate and VO2 max for this particular case, I dropped the VO2 Max on the graph and focused on Heart Rate Instead

 This could be useful for measuring peak performance during aerobic exercise at a given time.
 Furthermore, this graph can be helpful for those who would wish to compare graphs to determine what is deemed 'healthy' for a person.

 ![](/images/HeartRate.png)